Robert McNeill (footballer)

-Robert McNeill (born 21 November 1873) was a Scottish footballer who played for Sunderland as a full back.
+Robert McNeill (21 November 1873 - 1942) was a Scottish footballer who played for Sunderland as a full back.

 Having transferred from Clyde, McNeill made his Sunderland debut against Burnley on 8 September 1894 in a 3–0 win at Newcastle Road. he played for the club between 1894 and 1901 and won an English Football League Championship medal in 1895.
 He also won the 1895 World Championship.
 He left Sunderland to sign for Morton in 1901, after making 142 league appearances with no goals.